mrkeuz/esp32-test-stubs/README.md

 - `<package>-stubs` with `__init__.pyi` (see [stub-only packages][2])
 - `<package>-stubs/<sub_package>.pyi` (see [stub-only-packages][2])
-- "custom folders" (**Not recommended**) - like `src`, marked as `package = [{ include = "*.pyi" , from = "src"}]`, under hood all `*.pyi` will be moved into package root during package build. **CONS** for this method is folder does not recognize as stub source before stub package  will pack properly.
-Also in `*.tar.gz` stubs not moved properly, so it led to potential errors during stub recognition from pure sources.
+- "custom folders" (**Not recommended**) - like `src`, marked as `package = [{ include = "*.pyi" , from = "src"}]`, under hood all `*.pyi` will be moved into package root during package build.
+  **CONS**:
+    - "custom folders" does not recognize as stub source before stub package will pack properly.
+    -  stubs not moved properly in in target `*.tar.gz` build, so it led to potential errors during stub recognition from pure sources.

 Note: all of these variants should be explicitly marked in `pyproject.toml` in `Poetry` (see `package` section `pyproject.toml`)